ipfabric/docs/docs/IP_Fabric_API/index.md

 changed with every update, as to keep track with all small changes and updates we bring.
 But in reality, clients would be typically fine, if they update API version when moving to the new major release only.
-Frequently, the client code is actually not going to change except of the API version.
-Thus we recommend using a global constant for it.
+Frequently, the client code will not change, except for the API version.
+Thus, we recommend using a global constant for it.

 ## Technology Table Endpoints